VadimShiyanov/simple_python_server/README.md

 # Simple socket server on python
+Run socket_serve.py and socket_client.py
-Run socket_client.py and enter text to send message to server.
+Enter text in socket_client.py to send message to server.